Virginia Beach Schools with Psychology Programs

 Doctor of Philosophy in Psychology

-Applied experimental, industrial/organizational and human factors psychology are the three areas of study offered within the doctoral program in psychology.
+Health psychology, clinical, industrial/organizational and human factors psychology are the areas of study offered within the doctoral program in psychology.
 Coursework includes advanced cognition, human interaction, human resources development, psychology research and psychology of personnel.
 Students can be admitted to this program directly from a bachelor's degree program, but are required to complete master's-level core courses.

 Virginia Beach-area students also can explore the programs at Virginia Wesleyan College in Norfolk and Elizabeth City State University in Elizabeth City, NC, which is about 25 miles from Virginia Beach.
 Hampton University in Hampton and Christopher Newport University in Newport News also offer psychology degree programs.